 How to Get The Best Mortgage Rate and Lender

-Over the last 12 months, mortgage rates have been at historic lows.
+Over the last 12 months, mortgage rates have been at historic lows and they continue to go lower.
 A mortgage can be daunting since you will be incurring a lot of debt, however, it is going towards something that will help you build wealth, a home.
 In this article, we are going over simple steps that anyone can take to getting a great mortgage rate.

 There is speculation that rates will soon begin to go back up as inflationary fear starts to creep back in.
 For now, the question we want to address is how to get the best mortgage rates.
+Oftentimes your hunt for the best mortgage rate will allow you to also go ahead and get your mortgage preapproval.
 There are numerous options and strategies out there.
 Read on a bit further to learn all of the details.

 Do the Math